High School Guidance Office

 The Michigan State Legislature passed Public Act 160 of 1996, the Post-secondary Enrollment Options Act and Public Act 258 of 2000, the Career and Technical Preparation Act also known as the “Dual Enrollment” bills.
 These bills modify and expand on provisions of the State School Aid Act providing for students to earn college credit while in high school.
 The bills also require that the board of a school district or public school academy ensure that each student in eighth grade or higher be given information about college course taking opportunities.
 The classes that students are eligible for must not be offered by the high school or academy and must lead towards post-secondary credit, accreditation, certification and/or licensing.
 Visit the Michigan Department of Education Dual Enrollment website to view the most current information available.

-Seniors who are planning to attend college in the fall can begin applying for financial aid on October 1!
+Seniors who are planning to attend college in the fall can begin applying for financial aid on December 31st!
 The Free Application for Federal Student Aid or FAFSA evaluates a family’s ability to pay for college expenses on an annual basis.
-The on-time priority FAFSA completion deadline for State of Michigan Scholarship consideration is March 1 of each year.
+The on-time priority FAFSA completion deadline for some State of Michigan Scholarships is on May 1st this year.
 Listed below are some helpful resources that will hopefully answer many of your questions!

 - College Board the NEW redesigned SAT with optional Essay